Generalized duality, Hamiltonian formalism and new brackets: Classification, gauge freedom and new brackets

-By analogy with (\ref{qh0})--(\ref{ph0}), we can also write the system of equations for a singular Lagrangian theory in the Hamiltonian form (in the gauge case).
-Now we introduce another new bracket
+By analogy with (\ref{qh0})--(\ref{ph0}), in the gauge case we can also write the system of equations for a singular Lagrangian theory in the Hamilton-like form.
+Now we introduce another new (gauge) bracket

 Then substituting (\ref{vb2})--(\ref{v2}) into (\ref{q1})--(\ref{q2}) and using (\ref{xyf1}), we obtain